TriplyDB/Documentation/docs/triplydb-js/index.md

 The second method is to download the file into a `N3.store`.
 The [n3 library](https://rdf.js.org/N3.js/docs/N3Store.html) is one of the most complete libraries for handling linked data in memory.
 The N3.js library is an implementation of the RDF.js low-level specification that lets you handle RDF in JavaScript easily, with an asynchronous, streaming approach.

 To reduce the overhead of downloading your data to file and then insert it in the N3 Store.
-TriplyDB.js has a `graphsToStore()` where a N3 store is returned as a result of the the `graphsToStore()` function.
+TriplyDB.js has a `graphsToStore()` where a N3 store is returned as a result of the `graphsToStore()` function.

 ##### Optional